 The MIC collaborates with international organizations such as WHO.
-The GLORE meeting, which was held in Seoul on November 19-20 2015, is an annual multi-national meeting on RF safety of telecommunication authorities and expert researchers from Japan, Korea, EU, US, and so on.
-In 2016, the next meeting will be held in Japan.
+The GLORE meeting is an annual multi-national meeting on RF safety of telecommunication authorities and expert researchers from Japan, Korea, EU, US, and so on.

 3. Providing information to general public